BEFORE YOU GO...

 ID Verification and Risk Assessment plays a pivotal role in establishing any business relation.
 Especially when this is taking place online.
 To create trust between a consumer and merchant, an established and verified identity is a must.
 To curb fraud and terrorist financing, and collect valid information, compliance demands to thoroughly vet a consumer’s ID documents, and remote presence.
 EU’s 4MLD requires all screening of potential customers against OFAC and FATF standardised AML watchlists.
 It is to restrict investors with a criminal or PEP status.

-Admittedly, these key requirements ultimately increase the cost and labour involved to meet compliances.
+Admittedly, these key requirements ultimately increase the cost and labor involved to meet compliances.
 RegTech provides businesses an all in one effortless solution with real-time processes to verify and screen identities.
 With the help of Big Data, AI, and Machine Learning, RegTech solutions can easily crawl vast data banks, apply logical commands and reduce time or friction.

 Each passing year brings newer regulations.
 This has a direct effect on the operations of businesses.
 It means that RegTech has become necessary.
 From KYC, AML to transaction monitoring, the scope of market is promising.
 The trends in the field evolve with the requirements.